top of page

 Mentoring Students

 Finally, I have made concerted efforts to provide students with opportunities to assist with my research.
+While working with the Division of Extension & Engagement, I have worked with both graduate-level interns and undergraduate research assistants.
 At Cal Poly, I served as a mentor in the BEACoN program, a research fellowship for underrepresented students.
 I also mentored a Summer Undergraduate Research Program (SURP) recipient.
+These interactions have resulted in presentations and publications.

 MeltzerSchwartz_text.jpg